 This past week, I received a wonderful early Christmas present and accepted the position of Program Director at 98.5-WTFM!
 Holston Valley Broadcasting is the only radio company in the area I had not worked for, so this kind of comes full circle for me.
 I am looking forward to starting January 2nd.
 I will also be back on the air; working the afternoon drive shift of 3-7PM.
 Positions like this do not come along often in this market as I know people that have been around for 20-30 years and longer!
 Sadly, I am replacing someone there who recently passed away but it goes to prove the longevity of radio positions here, which goes against the “swinging door” policy of radio in most parts of the country.
-There were several people who went to bat for me with this position; Many thanks to David Widener and George DeVault and especially Steve Mann, Don Raines and Ken Maness!
+There were several people who went to bat for me with this position; Many thanks to David Widener and especially Steve Mann, Don Raines and Ken Maness!
 Now that I am back in radio, the career I started back in High School, I hope to be doing it until I retire!
 Hopefully that will be possible some day.
-I am doubtful that Social Security will be much help by then after paying into it all my life.
-We Baby-Boomers will exhaust it unless the government finally fixes it.
-I’m not holding my breath!
 Even if I have to work to 70, I’ll hang in there as long as I’m healthy, I enjoy what I do and my employer is happy with me.
 All I know is that right now, after four years away from the business, I have a great radio job again….with a great local company…with full benefits!
 A big heartfelt “thank you” to my family and friends for all your support and prayers during this most trying time of my life!